Your money-making expert. Financial journalist, TV and radio personality.

 Teaching English abroad is a popular career choice.
 Most teachers do go abroad to teach, often as a way of experiencing a foreign country and culture.
 However, there are plenty of non-native speakers living in the UK who want lessons and are prepared to pay for them.
 That’s where you come in!

-You don’t need to have a qualification to teach English to private students, if you manage to get them.
+You don’t need to have a qualification or learn the language of your students to teach English to private students, if you manage to get them.
 However, if you want to teach in a college then there are industry-standard qualifications (the CELTA or TESOL certificates) that you will be expected to have.
 Many students will want to know that you are qualified.
 Lucky for you, we’re here to help you make sense of all these courses.

 Teaching English as a foreign language, or TESOL (teaching English to speakers of other languages), are the industry jargon used for talking about this type of English language teaching.
 Teaching English as a foreign language should refer to teaching abroad.
 While, TESOL refers to teaching people who already live in an English-speaking country.
 However, in practice they are used interchangeably.